AminaB/devops/full_devops/jenkins/jenkins.md

 ## sonar demo
 - scan code with sonar and apply result in sonar server through pipeline as code
-- add to pipeline as code (create another job) :
 - update jenkins ec2 SG : 8080 allow from Sonar SG
 - create job with PAAC_Sonar_Analysis.txt script
 - there is a link in jenkins pipeline to sonar server (check the analysis result)